(Pocket-lint) - OnePlus has unveiled two own-branded TV sets that it hopes will shake up the long-established television market.

 - Seamless smartphone integration

 - More personalised TV experience

-It's all about a seamless integration between phone and TV, so that there's no complication getting content from your phone to your TV.
-It sounds, very much, like the sort of features that Samsung offers between its phones and TVs.
+That enables a seamless integration between phone and TV, so that there's no complication getting content from your phone to your TV.
+Its similar to the capabilities offered by Samsung between its phones and TVs.

 OnePlus TV as a smart home controller

 OnePlus has always been open about talking about becoming an IoT player - and the TV is the first step in this goal.

 Sitting on Android, it is compatible with all those devices that work with Google Assistant and we suspect this is the hardware route that OnePlus will be taking into a wider ecosystem as a smart home device manufacturer.

 This is part of the justification for using Android TV to power OnePlus TV and that makes perfect sense.